kazurayam/ReactInputField/README.md

   - Katalon Recorder version: on Chrome, v7.1.0
   - Katalon Studio version: v9.0.0 Free
   - Playwright version: ^1.46.1

-3. You should be able reuse [this repository](https://github.com/kazurayam/ReactInputField) on Windows as well, though I haven't examined it.
+I think that you should be able reuse the description here on Windows as well, though I haven't examined it.

 ## Aquiring the demonstration zip

 Visit the Release page https://github.com/kazurayam/ReactInputField/releases

-Find the zip file of the latest version; download it; unzip it to create a new directory.
+Find the zip file of the latest version; download it; unzip it into any directory.

 ## Launching a local web server powered by React.js